rashika-dabas/Test-Addition/README.md

 ## Purpose

 The primary goal of this repository is to demonstrate effective testing practices using Python.
-Whether you are contributing to an open-source project or working on your own codebase, understanding how to create and execute tests is crucial for maintaining code quality.
+Whether contributing to an open-source project or working on your codebase, understanding how to create and execute tests is crucial for maintaining code quality.

 ## Features

-- **Python Test Implementation:** Leverage the simplicity and versatility of Python for creating effective test cases.
+- **Python Test Implementation:** Leverage the simplicity and versatility of Python for creating useful test cases.
 - **GitHub Portal Testing:** Explore the convenience of testing your code directly on the GitHub portal, ensuring seamless integration into your development workflow.
 - **Local Testing with Pytest:** Harness the capabilities of the Pytest module to run tests locally, enabling comprehensive testing during development.